cyberark/secrets-provider-for-k8s/design/milestone_1_2_design_doc.md

 The customer will be able to override our provided defaults by creating their own `custom-values.yml` and passing it when installing our Helm chart.
 To install the customer will run the following:

-`helm install conjur -f custom-values.yaml https://github.com/cyberark/secrets-provider-for-k8s/helm/secrets-provider-1.0.0.tgz`
+`helm install -f custom-values.yaml secrets-provider-for-k8s https://github.com/cyberark/secrets-provider-for-k8s/helm/secrets-provider-1.0.0.tgz`

 Where `custom-values.yaml` is the yaml file that the customer creates to override our defaults and where `https://github.com/cyberark/secrets-provider-for-k8s/helm/secrets-provider-1.0.0.tgz ` is the path to our repository where we will push the packaged Helm Chart.

 ##### Lifecycle

 The lifecycle of the Secrets Provider is independent of the application pods.
-The application pods that detail K8s Secrets in their environment [will not start](*https://kubernetes.io/docs/concepts/configuration/secret/#details*) until the K8s Secrets they require are populated with the expected key.
+The lifecycle of the Job is the length of the process.
+In other words, the time it takes to retrieve the Conjur secrets value and update them in the K8s Secrets.
+After the Pod completes successfully, [the Job and Pod will remain](https://kubernetes.io/docs/concepts/workloads/controllers/job/#job-termination-and-cleanup) and the customer can fetch logs on the Job.

 To notify the customer that the Secrets Provider has started and finished it's work, the process will be logged.

 ##### Upgrade

 Because we will be using Helm Charts, we can easily supply customers with the Helm Charts for the current Milestone.
-All the customer would need to do is delete their current Secrets Provider Chart and install the new one.
+All the customer would need to do is update their current Secrets Provider Chart. `helm update -f custom-values.yaml secrets-provider secrets-provider-<version>`

-It is possible that future Milestones will require additional configurations.
-If so, the customer can add the necessary parameter with relative easy by manually defining it for us in their `custom-values.yaml` file.
-If not supplied, we will take our default.

 ##### Delete